Organising a SIGCHI sponsored or co-sponsored conference

 Introduction

-First, this page is not for you if you are organising an in-cooperation conference.
+Please note, this page is not for you if you are organizing an in-cooperation conference.

-This page is for those organising an ACM SIGCHI sponsored or co-sponsored conference.
+This page is for those organizing an ACM SIGCHI sponsored or co-sponsored conference.

-1. First, you should ask the steering committee chair for your conference series if there is a dedicated Conference Handbook which has advice this conference series has documented to share from year to year?
-A template for what such a conference handbook might include is listed here.
+1. Ask the steering committee chair for your conference series if there is a dedicated conference handbook that has advice from past conferences.
+SIGCHI provides a template for what such a conference handbook might include.

-4. Finally, please understand that this page should be understood in the broader context of the SIGCHI policies, our conference histories, ongoing experiments, along with the ACM Code of Ethics and Professional Conduct which are essential reading.
-This page is a guide which mirrors our official SIGCHI Conferences Policy (ver 5) which was validated by the EC in July 2018.
+4. This page should be understood in the broader context of SIGCHI policies, our conference histories, ongoing experiments, and the ACM Code of Ethics and Professional Conduct.
+This page is a guide that mirrors our official Specialized Conferences Policy which was validated by the EC in July 2018.

-We would suggest that you direct any of your chairs or fellow organizers to this page and encourage them to review the topics, policies and read the code if they haven’t before.
+We would suggest that you direct any of your chairs or fellow organizers to this page and encourage them to review the topics and policies if they haven’t before.

 Starting out

-– Once you submit it, the ACM check it and the sponsoring SIGs need to approve it (that can take time)
+• Once you submit it, the ACM checks it and the sponsoring SIGs need to approve it.
+This can take time.

-– This is an old school web form which is not responsive (i.e. you will find things in input field are wiped out on you if you make a data entry error which is annoying)
+• This is an old school web form which is not responsive (e.g., you will find that things in input fields are wiped out if you make a data entry error).

-– Ensure you have your dates, locations, accessibility considerations, and primary CFP dates planned
+• Ensure you have your dates, locations, accessibility considerations, and primary Call for Proposal (CFP) dates planned.

-– You can always later resubmit your PAF if for example you dated change but that will require re-approval from the sponsoring SIG
+• You can always resubmit your PAF later if, for example, dates change, but that will require re-approval from the sponsoring SIG.

-For a sponsored or co-sponsored event please submit a PAF at least 24 month before the conference starts.
-A PAF once approved locks in your dates and gets your event into the ACM system.
+For a sponsored or co-sponsored event, please submit a PAF at least 24 months before the conference starts.
+A PAF, once approved, locks in your dates and gets your event into ACM's system.

-Some chairs tend to put off submitting the PAF as it’s “admin work”.
-That attitude is a mistake and might end up costing you more than you realise!
+Please do not put off submitting the PAF!
 Once you know you are the chair and you have working dates, submit your PAF.
 Do not delay.

 Statement on Inclusiveness